Northwood, London: Urban development

 Northwood and Pinner Cottage Hospital was built in 1926 as a memorial to the First World War, using donations from the Ruislip Cottagers' Allotments Charity.

 Northwood is home to Northwood Headquarters, in the grounds of Eastbury Park, the estate purchased by David Carnegie in 1857.
 The Royal Air Force took over the site in 1939 for the use of RAF Coastal Command which made use of Eastbury house and also created a network of underground bunkers and operations blocks, at which time the house was used as the leading Officers' Mess, though was subsequently damaged by fire.
 The RAF vacated the site in 1969, and it is now the location of the British Armed Forces Permanent Joint Headquarters (PJHQ) for planning and controlling overseas military operations, together with the NATO Maritime Command.

 A new community centre on the town's high street, replacing an older building, was officially opened by the local MP Nick Hurd in September 2012.
 The new building was named the Kate Fassnidge Community Centre after the Uxbridge landowner who donated some of her land to the borough, and replaced a derelict dining club that had originally been a Ritz cinema.

 Northwood was listed as the UK’s most expensive place to buy property because of its suburban setting and good transport links to Central London.

 1948 air disaster

 On 4 July 1948, a Scandinavian Airlines Douglas DC-6 on a flight from Amsterdam to RAF Northolt collided with an RAF Avro York coming from Malta over Northwood.
 Both aircraft crashed, killing all 39 people on both aircraft.

-Politics
+Governance

-Northwood is part of the Ruislip, Northwood and Pinner constituency for elections to the House of Commons of the United Kingdom.
+Northwood was part of the ancient parish of Ruislip and became part of the Ruislip-Northwood Urban District in 1904.
+The urban district was abolished in 1965 and merged with others to become part of the London Borough of Hillingdon in Greater London.

 Northwood is part of the Northwood ward for elections to Hillingdon London Borough Council.